logicalclocks/feature-store-api/docs/hopsworksai/azure/getting_started.md

   </figure>
 </p>

-Select the *User assigned managed identity* that you created above:
+Select the *User assigned managed identity* that you created above and click on *Review and Create*:

 <p align="center">
   <figure>